Chinese New Year's Eve: Philippines

 Chinese New Year's Eve in Philippines is called Bisperas ng Bagong Taon in Tagalog.
 On Chinese New Year's Eve, all doors including cupboards, drawers, cabinets, windows must be left wide open to allow good luck to enter.
 Chinese Filipinos do not eat fish and chicken on Chinese New Year's Eve as these animals scrounge for food and Chinese Filipinos do not want to scrounge for food in the upcoming year.
 They prepare twelve round fruits (oranges, grapes, clementines, cantaloupe etc.) on Chinese New Year's Eve and each fruit represents a month.

-Taboos

-On Chinese New Year's Eve, all cleaning tools such as brooms, brushes, dusters must be put away.
-Chinese people clean on Chinese New Year's Eve as they believe that if they do sweep or dust on New Year's Day, their good fortune will be swept away.
-The cleaning begins at the door, the dust and rubbish are swept to the middle of the room, then placed in the corners and not taken until the fifth day.

-During the new year period, the use of scissors, knives, and other sharp objects is avoided.
-The thinking is that sharp objects will cut your stream of wealth and success for the whole year.
-All knives in the houses must be put away on Chinese New Year’s Eve.

-The Chinese character for hair is the same first character in the word for prosper.
-This means washing or cutting it off is seen as washing your fortune away and dramatically reduces the chances of prosperity in the year ahead.
-To this end, the Chinese avoid having their hair cut until the second day of the new year when all festivities are concluded.